Ceramic Dictionary

 7) Clay while being fired shrinks.
 If you fire clay to its correct temperature, shrinking will stop, but if you under-fire it, when fired again, shrinking will continue.

-es: BIZCOCHO (a) Preparación de azulejos para utilizar
+es: BIZCOCHO (2) Preparación de azulejos para utilizar.

 If you are decorating hand-made bisque objects made from red clay, dampen them before applying the glaze-base.
-I always do this but it is not absolutely necessary; it helps eliminate air holes and makes the base run on cleaner and smoother.
+I always do this but it is not absolutely necessary; it helps eliminate air holes and makes the base run on more cleanly and smoothly.
 Quickly dip the bisque into clean water, so every part gets covered, take it out and let it sit for a short while before applying the glaze-base.
-Only wet handmade objects made in red clay, not white or industrially made clays.
+Only wet handmade objects made in red clay, not white or industrially-made clays.

 STAGES OF WORKING FOR ALL BISQUE